The Utah Public Overdose Dashboard (UPOD) is an interactive visual presentation of indicators tracking overdose data in Utah.

 To preserve privacy for Utah citizens, as required by law, small prescriptions counts in a region (<11) have been omitted from the analysis.

-The chart shows the weekly numbers or ratios of the selected subset of the patients with prescribed opioid drugs.
-Saturday is used as the last day of the week.
+The chart on this page shows the weekly numbers of patients prescribed opioid drugs.

 This page contains summary visualizations for drug and opioid overdose deaths.
 Fatalities concerning any drug (All Drugs), and opioid drugs specifically (Opioid) are shown.